zoldur/CarbonZero/README.md

 # CarbonZero
 Shell script to install a [CarbonZero Masternode]() on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
+This script will install Carbon Zero version 2.0
 ***

-## Installation
+## VPS installation
 ```
 wget -N https://raw.githubusercontent.com/zoldur/CarbonZero/master/carbonzero_install.sh
 bash carbonzero_install.sh